Executive Director Welcome!

 Maria "Mary" Rivera, Family Support Services Manager

 Maria Rivera has worked with Walnut Avenue since 2002.
 Her warm, caring manner easily facilitates community relations with local businesses, community members, and other partners and donors.
 Maria manages the Family Support Services program, which includes our Food Bank for participants and Carriage House donation room as well as several campaigns which directly support participant families.
-She organizes Walnut Avenue's annual Strawberry Festival and she coordinates the following campaigns: Back-to-School, Turkey Drive, and Adopt-a-Family.
-She also supports our participation in the Santa Cruz Human Race and other fundraising events and campaigns.
+She organizes Walnut Avenue's annual Summer Fest (previously called Strawberry Festival) and she coordinates the following campaigns: Back-to-School, Turkey Drive, and Adopt-a-Family.
 Maria is instrumental in overseeing Walnut Avenue’s general facility and auto management.
 She also supervises the front desk/office manager.
 As a mother of three, grandmother of 11, and great-grandmother of 5, her family is a long-time member of Grace Works Bible Church in Watsonville.
 Maria is a life-long community member.
 What she loves most about her job is the opportunity to meet and foster relationships with a wide array of community partners.